 Moreno Valley College is committed to evaluating and analyzing its progress toward addressing the 26 strategic objectives, goals and initiatives.
 The annual report provides a large-scale overview of how the College is meeting objectives and reporting on recommendations to address ongoing issues.

-2021-22 Annual Report (pdf) Office of Institutional Effectiveness
+Annual Report and Factbook Office of Institutional Effectiveness

 Making Decisions with Students in Mind